Digilent/Basys-3-Keyboard/README.md

 Basys 3 Keyboard Demo
 ==============

-Introduction
+Description
 --------------
-This project is a Verilog demo using the Basys 3, USB HID Host port and the USB UART bridge.
-When programmed onto the board, the user presses a key on the keyboard, this sends a keyboard PS/2 scan code to the Basys3 over the USB-HID port.
+This project is a Vivado demo using the Basys 3's USB HID Host port and USB UART bridge, written in Verilog.
+When programmed onto the board, whenever the user presses a key on a keyboard connected to the USB HID port (J2, labeled "USB"), a scan code is sent to the Basys3 through a PS/2 interface.
 This scan code is read and transmitted to a terminal application via the USB-UART bridge.
-When the key is released, a scan code of F0XX is transmitted, indicating that the key with PS/2 code XX has been released.
-For photos of this demo in operation, check out it’s page on the [Digilent Wiki](https://reference.digilentinc.com/learn/programmable-logic/tutorials/basys-3-keyboard-demo/start).
+When the key is released, a scan code of 0xF0XX is transmitted, indicating that the key with PS/2 code "XX" has been released.

 Requirements
 --------------